DaveMcEwan/SemVerSoC/SemVerSoC.md

    work.
 3. If you're adamant that signal names are not part of the public API, it is sufficient to simply state this in documentation and/or release notes.
-   For example, "Synthesis scripts should not depend on an signal matching the regular expression `.*_d`".
+   For example, "Synthesis scripts should not depend on any signal matching the regular expression `.*_d`".